 A big part of the reason I signed with New Orleans was because

-of my preexisting relationships with CP and West.
-I wouldn’t really
+of my pre-existing relationships with CP and West.
+I wouldn’t

-say that the organization recruited me, so to speak, but I also
+really say that the organization recruited me, so to speak, but I

-signed there because of the role that I understood I would have.
+also signed there because of the role that I knew I would have.
 To

-players, it’s not always only about the contract; a lot of the
+players, it’s not always only about the contract; oftentimes, it’s

 But in a really short period of time, New Orleans decided they